Spectral Properties of Elementwise-Transformed Spiked Matrices

 A second application of Lemma \ref{lem:zxcv} yields $A_n(z) = I_r + z V_n^\top (S_n - z I_p)^{-1} V_n$, which converges to a multiple of identity by the isotropic local law of \cite{Bloe}: $A_n(z) \xrightarrow{a.s.} (1 + z m_\gamma(z))I_r$.
 Thus,

-Let $\alpha_n \in \mathbb{R}^p$ denote a deterministic sequence of unit vectors and $F_\gamma$ the Marchenko-Pastur law with parameter $\gamma$.
+Let $\alpha_n \in \mathbb{R}^p$ denote a deterministic sequence of unit vectors and $F_\gamma$ the Marchenko--Pastur law with parameter $\gamma$.
 Defining the empirical measure the isotropic local law states the Stieltjes transform of $\mu_n$ converges almost surely to $m_\gamma(z)$:

 implying almost-sure weak convergence of $\mu_n$ to $F_\gamma$.
 Consequently,